 One important limitation that should be acknowledged is the small population size, which inevitably lowered the statistical power of this study.
-Additionally, due to its retrospective nature, it was not feasible to collect data about the etiology of some patients' death, which potentially may have influenced the categorization of deaths into CV and non-CV.
+Additionally, due to its retrospective nature, it was not feasible to collect data about the etiology of some patients' deaths, which potentially may have influenced the categorization of deaths into CV and non-CV.

 Nevertheless, we presented a comprehensive characterization of a real-world population with advanced HF, and our study has one of the longest follow-up durations reported to date.
-We defined the response to CRT by considering all evidence-based parameters, since clinical response to LV remodelling and outcomes analysis.
-We also took into account patients' rhythm, biventricular pacing rate, and lead-specific parameters to adjust for any potential confounding factors that could influence CRT response between groups.

-Additionally, throughout the entire observation period, we rigorously assessed the causes of death and all procedure-related complications, aiming to provide a full analysis of performance and safety of both LV lead.
+We defined the response to CRT by considering all evidence-based parameters, including clinical response to LV remodeling and outcomes analysis.
+We also considered patients' rhythm, BiVP rate, and lead-specific parameters to adjust for any potential confounding factors that could influence CRT response between groups.
+Additionally, throughout the entire observation period, we rigorously assessed the causes of death and all procedure-related complications, aiming to provide a full analysis of the performance and safety of both LV leads.